Elmont Memorial High School

-Elmont Memorial High School (EMHS) is a co-educational, public high school founded in 1956 for students in grades 7–12 in the hamlet of Elmont, Long Island, New York, in Nassau County, United States.
-The school is one of five secondary schools of the Sewanhaka Central High School District.
+Elmont Memorial High School (EMHS) is a public secondary school founded in 1956 for students in grades 7–12 in the hamlet of Elmont, New York, in Nassau County on Long Island.
+The school is one of five secondary schools in the Sewanhaka Central High School District.
+As of the 2023-24 school year, the school enrolled 1473 students.

-As of the 2018–19 school year, the school had an enrollment of 1,640 students and 109.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 15.0:1.
-There were 620 students (37.8% of enrollment) eligible for free lunch and 153 (9.3% of students) eligible for reduced-cost lunch.

-Its school newspaper is known as the "Elmont Phoenix".
-Elmont High School's mascot is the Spartan.
-Its school colors are green and white.
-The school's current principal is Kevin Dougherty.
-Elmont High School is part of the Sewanhaka Central High School District.

 Awards and recognition

-During the 1990–93 school year, Elmont Memorial High School was recognized with the Blue Ribbon School Award of Excellence by the United States Department of Education, the highest award an American school can receive.
+In 1991, Elmont Memorial High School was named a National Blue Ribbon School by the United States Department of Education, the highest award an American school can receive.

-In 2005, Elmont High School was recognized as having the largest number of African American high school students scoring a 3 or higher on Advanced Placement examinations in the country.
+In 2005, Elmont High School had 23 black students score a 3 or higher on the World History Advanced Placement exam, the most in the country.

-Elmont HS was also recognized by the College Board as having the largest number of African American students attaining a 3 or higher on the Advanced Placement U.S. History exam in the country.

 Elmont Memorial from 1995–2006 had a 97% graduation rate, and in 2004 achieved a 100% graduation rate, a first in the Sewanhaka Central District.

-Elmont Memorial also won the 2013 District Sports Night.
-This is the first time the school has won since 1997.
+Faculty and staff

+The school's current principal is Marya Baker.

+In August 2022, Principal Dougherty went on a sabbatical leave for unknown reasons and returned on October 11, 2022.
+Principal Dougherty resigned as Principal at the end of the 2022-2023 school year.